Types of Girl about the Globe – Beach GatG, History GatG, Sightseeing GatG

 More for the tourists than for the locals, venture down to the open-air market at Gundulic Square, named after Ivan Gundulic, the man behind the statue in the square.
 Here you can buy beautiful lace, lavender bags or if you prefer a taste of the region – a bottle of liqueur.

-Instead of taking the cable car up Srd Hill, you can hike up the 412 metre hill instead.
-You will need good trainers for the rocky path which starts from Jadranka Cesta (just look for the ‘Welcome to Dubrovnik’ sign).
-There’s not much shade so pack some suntan lotion before you head off on the 90 minute hike which leads all the way up to Fort Imperial with stunning views of the terracotta rooftops on the way.
+Active GatG – Instead of taking the cable car up Srd Hill, you can hike up the 412 metre hill instead.
+You do need good trainers/sneakers for the rocky path that starts from Jadranka Cesta (just look for the ‘Welcome to Dubrovnik' sign).
+There isn't much shade, so pack some suntan lotion before you head off on the 90 minute hike, which leads all the way to Fort Imperial.
+There are stunning views of the terracotta rooftops along the way.

 A good place to walk is the Lapad peninsula, or Velika or Mala Petka.